libp2p/js-libp2p-interfaces/README.md

 `isListener` is a bool that tells the side of the socket we are, `isListener = true` for listener/server and `isListener = false` for dialer/client side.

-`conn` interfaces our established Connection with the other endpoint, it must offer an interface to open a stream inside this connection and to receive incomming stream requests.
+`muxedConn` interfaces our established Connection with the other endpoint, it must offer an interface to open a stream inside this connection and to receive incomming stream requests.

 ### Dial(open/create) a new stream

-- `Node.js` stream = conn.dialStream([function (err, stream)])
+- `Node.js` stream = muxedConn.newStream([function (err, stream)])
-- `Go` stream, err := conn.DialStream()
+- `Go` stream, err := muxedConn.newStream()

 This method negotiates and opens a new stream with the other endpoint.